What is Depression?

-- Constant thoughts about suicide or death
+- Intrusive thoughts about death or committing suicide

-- Weight loss or gain
+- Unintended weight loss or gain

-- Feelings of guilt or worthless
+- Feeling guilty or worthless

 - Slowed movements